 All it takes is a few press of buttons and you could get the coffee you want.
 Perhaps more interesting than how a Clover works is why would anyone wants a clover?

 Why not get an a full service espresso machine?
 Well, that would mean you need to tamp, grind, and adjust dosage just to get a single cup of espresso.
 With the clover, this espresso coffee maker calculate everything right down to the smallest details.
 So that, you can get cups after cups of same standard espresso, or change the drink types as you go along.
+Of course, after reading more about its ability, you probably need not asked me why choose a clover instead of a drip coffee system.
+Well, the single serve function of this clover espresso coffee maker ensures almost no wastage.

 Compared this to approximately 30% pour away from the drip coffee system when the coffee turns sour or burn, the Clover is much more savvy investment than a simple drip coffee system in the long run.